Past Gatherings

 [ OVERVIEW ]

-Kingston NetworkBuddy gatherings are small experiments, not a monthly program.
-Each one tried a different setup, space, and mix of people to see what actually helped international students, newcomers, and denizens feel less alone while crossing.
+Kingston NetworkBuddy gatherings are more like small experiments than a regular program.
+Each time, we tried a new setup, a different space, and a mix of people, just to see what might help international students, newcomers, and locals feel a little less alone as they cross into something new.

-Some gatherings were hosted by KNB in backyards, houses, pubs, or partner venues.
-These were peer‑led rooms where people paid attention to what is usually not said about permits, work, money, bodies, and belonging—and tried small ways of making that more speakable together.
+Some of our gatherings happened in backyards, houses, pubs, or with partner groups.
+These were peer-led spaces where we paid attention to the things that usually stay quiet—like permits, work, money, bodies, and belonging—and tried small ways to make those things easier to talk about together.

 [ HIGHLIGHTS ]